d3x0r/sack.vfs/README.md

     u8xor(s,k) - utility function to apply a string mask. b64xor(s,k) - utility function to just xor a value into a base64 string without expanding the values. id() - generate a unique ID.

-}
+    loadComplete() - Indicate to SACK system that this is completed loading (task summoner support;linux;deprecated) }
 ```